 Timeless information on how to assess breeders to find your ideal pet.

-Useful information from our found about cohabitating dwarf hamsters.
+Useful information from our founder about cohabitating dwarf hamsters.

 First and foremost, we advocate for adoption.
-A great option is looking for hamsters that need homes in your local shelter.
-If your shelter doesn't have any hamsters or doesn't have the species you're hoping for, there are usually plenty of people selling their pets on resale sites like Craigslist, Facebook, LetGo, OfferUp, and others.
+A great option is looking for hamsters that need homes in your local rescue or shelter.
+The CHA has its own Rescue and works with many others, likely in your area.
+If you are not located near a rescue and your shelter doesn't have any hamsters or doesn't have the species you're hoping for, there are usually plenty of people selling their pets on resale sites like Craigslist, Facebook, LetGo, OfferUp, and others.
 They usually are living in tiny cages with poor diets too!
 If you are so inclined, taking in one of these hamsters and showing them the love and care they deserve is an excellent alternative to going through a breeder.

 The second option is working with an ethical breeder.
 This can be tricky, as truly ethical breeders are few and far between.
 Before adopting from a breeder, take a look at our article, "What Is An Ethical Breeder?" and our Breeder Listings.
 This will help you ensure that you are adopting from a professional and not contributing to the cycle of abuse hamsters often undergo.